coezbek/cem/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Then, run `rspec` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.